MultilangFTSO/ftso-site-web3/README.md

 A business card site with minimal functionality:
 - connection via Metamask
-- Output of price data from the Songbird Network blockchain based on EVM -Ability to wrap/unwrap native SGB token to WSGB and vice versa -Ability to delegate wrapped WSGB to a choice of two FTSO providers, there are examples of two sites: ftso.thegrungies.com, evolveftso.com/delegate.html
+- Output of price data from the Songbird Network blockchain based on EVM
+- Ability to wrap/unwrap native SGB token to WSGB and vice versa
+- Ability to delegate wrapped WSGB to a choice of two FTSO providers, there are examples of two sites: ftso.thegrungies.com, evolveftso.com/delegate.html

 List of all required commands is in: